wp-plugins/pixabay-images/readme.txt

 == Screenshots ==

-1. Search results.
-2. Preview image including link to full resolution source.
+1. Optional Pixabay Images button inside the WordPress blog post editor.
+2. Search results in WordPress' new Media Manager.
+3. Preview image on hover with a selection of three different sizes and a link to the original image on Pixabay.
+4. Standard media dialogue for selected image.
+5. Search results in popup window.
+6. Preview image in popup window with a selection of three different sizes and a link to the original image on Pixabay.
-3. Standard media dialogue for selected image.
+7. Standard media dialogue in popup window for selected image.
-4. Pixabay Images in WordPress' new Media Manager.

 == Changelog ==